-A. Members of other U3As need to join York U3A in order to take part in our activites.
-Our U3A has decided, for ease of administration, to charge our normal membership fee to members who belong to other U3A's as well.
+A. Members of other u3as need to join York u3a in order to take part in our activities.
+Our u3a has decided, for ease of administration, to charge our normal membership fee to members who belong to other u3as as well.

 Q. Can I find out if an Interest Group has vacancies, before I join?

-A. We endeavour to mark groups that are full - grey background.
-You are able in most cases to email a group leader to make enquiries.
-Please bear in mind, even if one Group is full, there are many other interest Groups in our U3A, and lots of other benefits of membership too, such as monthly lectures and travel.
-Membership is just that, joining our community, rather than looking for one particular group.
+A. You are able in most cases to email a group leader to make enquiries.
+Please bear in mind, even if one Group is full, there are many other interest Groups in our u3a, and lots of other benefits of membership too, such as monthly lectures and travel.
+Membership is just that, joining our community, a space in a group cannot be guaranteedd.

 Q. Can a new member start up a group?

 A. Yes!!
 We are a self-help organisation of volunteers, and we welcome any member, however new, to start up an Interest Group by advertising for interest in our newsletter and website.
 The Groups Coordinator, or other committee members, can offer advice and assistance.